gpaumier/gp2/src/pages/writings.rst

 In 2011, I authored a chapter about the architecture of `MediaWiki <https://www.mediawiki.org>`__, the software that powers Wikipedia and its sister sites, for inclusion in the book *The Architecture of Open Source Applications, volume 2*.
 The chapter was based on the shared knowledge of MediaWiki developers, and written in collaboration with Sumana Harihareswara.

-* Guillaume Paumier and Sumana Harihareswara, "MediaWiki," in *The Architecture of Open Source Applications, Volume II*, ed.
-Amy Brown and Greg Wilson (Lulu.com, 2012).
+* Guillaume Paumier & Sumana Harihareswara, "MediaWiki," in *The Architecture of Open Source Applications, Volume II*, ed.
+Amy Brown & Greg Wilson (Lulu.com, 2012).
 ISBN 978-1105571817

   * `Read online <https://aosabook.org/en/mediawiki.html>`__ \| `Buy on Amazon <https://www.amazon.com/dp/1105571815/>`__